 |Part-time study available||No, full-time only|

-The School of Economics, Finance and Management has an international reputation for research excellence.
-Faculty members in the school regularly publish in top international journals and the school is expanding following substantial recent success in research funding applications.
+The Department of Economics has an international reputation for research excellence.
+Faculty members regularly publish in top international journals, and the department is continuing to expand its activity.

 - UK/EU: full-time